retimadangol/Best-Practice-H2O/README.md

 -click the drop down, you can see view log or download log button

--download log will downloads the zip file
+-download log option will downloads the zip file

 -however if downloading the log in zip is not an option click view logs option and copy paste it on text file or word